NobutakaShimizu/SODA25_slide/slides.md

 ## Open Questions
 - other graph
-- other protocols (e.g., undecided dynamics)
+- other protocols
+  - undecided dynamics
 -  <span v-mark.crossed-off.orange="+2">extend to sync</span> <span v-click="+2"> ... resolved in our upcoming paper </span>

 </v-click>